top of page

 Colosseum (Hypogeum), Rome Italy

 No matter which level you select, the feeling you get when look out over the amphitheater for the first time cannot be described.
-It is impossible not to feel awe at the drama and terrible brutality that was played out in this magnificent gladiator arena.
+It is impossible not to feel awe at the drama and terrible brutality that was played out in this gladiator arena.

 Palatine Hill | Rome, Italy